Mexico to Costa Rica

 Mexico Adventure (13 days)

 Day 1: Arrive in Mexico.
 Buenos dias Mexico City!
-One of our team members will take you through the city’s bustling streets to the hotel where you’ll meet the gang and get excited together about your Mexican adventure before heading out for tacos and drinks!
+A taxi will pick you up from the airport to the hotel where you’ll meet the gang and get excited together about your Mexican adventure before heading out for tacos and drinks!

 Day 2: Mexico City.
 MC is a heck of a place to kick off the trip.
-Take a tour of the historic centre before a free afternoon.
-Check out some of the museums, watch a traditional show or grab a coffee at a streetside café.
-Get to know the city’s incredible nightlife after sundown – tequila anybody?
+Take a tour of the Chapulta Castle and explore the Historic Centre before a free afternoon.
+This evening, we will indulge in a delicious dinner and then experience an amazing traditional show with dancing and music Get to know the city’s incredible nightlife after sundown – tequila anybody?

 Day 3: Puebla and Oaxaca.
 Adios Mexico City – we’re Puebla bound.
 Practice your bartering in the artisan markets, grab something delish from the street stalls and check out the colonial architecture.
 After lunch, we’re off again – to Mexico’s culinary capital – Oaxaca.